stormuk/Gravity-Forms-ACF-Field/README.md

 Thanks for Lewis Mcarey for the Users Field ACF add-on on which we based this - https://github.com/lewismcarey/User-Field-ACF-Add-on

-Thanks to rocketgenius for the absolutely fantastic Gravity Forms plugin!
+Thanks to rocketgenius for the Gravity Forms plugin!